cj0673/Python-Web-Crawler-for-Weather/README.md

-A project that allows me to practice using a Python web crawler to get weather information on weather.com through the crawler
+This is about my project to practice using a Python web crawler to get weather information on weather.com